 Attorney for Prostitution Precursor Acts in Tampa, FL

-The undercover law enforcement officer is supposed to audio tape the conversion.
-If the Tampa Police Department is unable to release that tape, your case might be dropped because of a due process violation.
+The undercover law enforcement officer is supposed to audiotape the conversion.
+If the Tampa Police Department cannot release that tape, your case might be dropped because of a due process violation.

-Other defenses exist including the entrapment defense because these crimes are manufactured by the police and often do not catch a person who would normally be predisposed to commit the crime.
+Other defenses exist, including the entrapment defense.
+The entrapment offense applies when the police manufacture crimes and do not catch a person who would normally be predisposed to commit the crime.

 We are experienced in fighting these cases aggressively.
 The best result in these cases is getting the charge dropped quickly so you can expunge the criminal record if you are eligible.

 Call (813) 250-0500 to discuss your case.

 Under § 14-80(a), it is illegal for any person participating in a public encounter to:

 - Demand or request any other encounter participant to expose his or her sexual organ;